crate/crate-howtos/docs/deployment/cloud/aws/ec2-setup.rst

 Filter by Tags
 --------------

-The E2 discovery mechanism can additionaly filter machines by instance tags.
+The E2 discovery mechanism can additionally filter machines by instance tags.
-Tags are key-value pairs that can be assigned to an instance as meta data when it is launched.
+Tags are key-value pairs that can be assigned to an instance as metadata when it is launched.

 A good example usage of tags is to assign environment and usage type information.

-Let's assume you have pool of several instances tagged with ``env`` and ``type``, where ``env`` is either ``dev`` or ``production`` and ``type`` is either ``app`` or ``database``.
+Let's assume you have a pool of several instances tagged with ``env`` and ``type``, where ``env`` is either ``dev`` or ``production`` and ``type`` is either ``app`` or ``database``.